ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: faq}
 {: #faq-block-storage-12}

 You can provision up to 750 block storage Gen 2 volumes per account in a region.
 You can request your quota to be increased by opening a [support case](https://cloud.ibm.com/unifiedsupport/cases/form){: external} and specifying in which region you need more volumes.
-For information about preparing a support ticket when you're ordering block storage volumes or requesting an increase to your volume or capacity limits, see [Managing volume count and capacity limits](/docs/vpc?topic=vpc-manage-storage-limit).
+For more information about preparing a support ticket when you're ordering block storage volumes or requesting an increase to your volume or capacity limits, see [Managing volume count and capacity limits](/docs/vpc?topic=vpc-manage-storage-limit).

 If you provisioned block storage volumes for Gen 1 Compute instances, you are limited to 300 total volumes across the Gen 1 and Gen 2 infrastructure.
 For example, if you have 200 Gen 1 block storage volumes, you can request 100 Gen 2 block storage volumes for a total of 300.
 {: note}